Swipe Trading 2.3% Lower Over Last 7 Days (SXP)

-Swipe (SXP) traded 3.5% lower against the U.S. dollar during the 1-day period ending at 9:00 AM Eastern on April 26th.
-Swipe has a market capitalization of $244.40 million and $59.81 million worth of Swipe was traded on exchanges in the last 24 hours.
-Over the last seven days, Swipe has traded 2.3% lower against the U.S. dollar.
-One Swipe coin can now be bought for about $1.26 or 0.00003251 BTC on exchanges.
+Swipe (SXP) traded down 3.5% against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on April 29th.
+Over the last week, Swipe has traded 2.3% lower against the U.S. dollar.
+Swipe has a total market capitalization of $244.40 million and $59.81 million worth of Swipe was traded on exchanges in the last 24 hours.
+One Swipe coin can now be purchased for $1.26 or 0.00003251 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.